Sensual Massage – Nature’s natural medicine at our fingertips

 Touch of the ancients

 For centuries and in many early cultures, massage was an accepted and common healing treatment.
-As early as the 3rd cent BC Chinese Taoist Priests to the 1st cent BC Indian Tantra Gurus to the Greeks and later the Romans, even to the more remote tribes on Pacific islands, massage with oils (often given infused with herbs and flowers) was an integral part of maintaining a healthy life.
-It was seen to help recovery from an ailment, calm the body and mind after a hectic day of battle, politics or sport, as a treatment for better skin condition and of course within Tao and Tantra philosophies used to enhance the understanding and sensual communication between lovers.
-But most importantly, these ancients held no distinction between sensual or non sensual believing that “if it felt good then it must be good” and that the sensual process which ultimately creates life is sacred and quite natural and should be embraced and not feared.
+As early as the 3rd century BC Chinese Taoist priests, to the 1st century BC Indian Tantra gurus, to the Greeks and later the Romans, even to the more remote tribes of the Pacific islands, massage with oils (often infused with herbs and flowers) was an integral part of maintaining a healthy life.
+It was seen as a way to heal ailments or calm the body and mind after a hectic day of battle, politics or sport, as a treatment for skin conditions and, of course – within Tao and Tantra philosophies – as a way of enhancing understanding and sensual communication between lovers.
+But most importantly, these ancients held no distinction between sensual or non sensual, believing that ‘if it felt good then it must be good’ and that the sensual process which ultimately creates life is sacred and natural – to be embraced rather than feared.

-Massage remained common through the first millennium then gradually, particularly in Western Cultures due to religious doctrine, the emergence of science as the only accepted healing treatment and then the later puritanical Victorian values and right up to the present day “can’t touch” culture, touch became demonised and viewed mostly in a sexual context unless given within relationship.
-This meant that the for last few hundred years right up to the late 20th century if you were not in a functioning intimate partnership the only means of receiving touch was either medicinal treatment (such as rubbing a remedy balm in to the chest for colds) or in polarity as a sexual service given by escorts and prostitutes, making the word massage a euphemism for sexual favours.
+Massage remained common throughout the first millennium, then gradually – particularly in Western Cultures due to religious doctrine – the emergence of science as the only accepted healing treatment and later, the puritanical values of the Victorian era, right up to the present day ‘can’t touch’ culture, touch became demonised, viewed mostly as sexual unless given within a relationship.
+This meant that the for last few hundred years right up to the late 20th century, if you were not in a functioning intimate partnership the only means of receiving touch was either in medicinal treatment (such as rubbing a remedy balm into the chest for colds) or in polarity as a sexual service given by escorts and prostitutes, making the word ‘massage’ simply a euphemism for sexual favours.

-Touch in 21st century – The stigma of touch
+Touch in the 21st century – The stigma of touch

-Many of us are fortunate to be in a loving intimate relationship with a partner, where sensual touch is given to each other often as a prelude to sex or just to show the love for one another.
-However for those not in a relationship or for those whose relationship has become non intimate and physically distant, intimate touch can be illusive, with the only means of finding it by seeking “a treatment”.
-Some simply go to the hairdresser or the beautician, some visit the sports or therapeutic masseur or other body therapies that are now available and for some the choice is a furtive sexual liaison that allows them to touch and be touched even for just a short moment.
+Many of us are fortunate to be in a loving intimate relationship with a partner, where sensual touch is given to each other often as a prelude to sex or just to show love for one another.
+However, for those not in a relationship or whose relationship has become non intimate and physically distant, intimate touch can be elusive, available only by seeking out some kind of ‘treatment’.
+Some simply go to a hairdresser or beautician, some visit a sports or therapeutic masseur or other ‘bodywork’ practitioner.
+For some the choice is a furtive sexual liaison that allows them to touch and be touched – even for just a short moment.
 But the touch in these situations is mostly given conditionally and without feeling.
-The therapist will painstakingly remain clinical to avoid any impression of intimacy, the hairdresser will remain chatty lest that lovely feeling of having the scalp massaged is misunderstood and the brief sexual encounter will remain mechanical for fear that any intimacy shown may imply the desire for relationship.
-Many societies in the modern West are “touch-starved” We actively discourage the kind of affection that is expressed naturally in other cultures.
+The therapist remains painstakingly clinical to avoid any impression of intimacy; the hairdresser keeps chatting – lest that lovely feeling of having the scalp massaged be misunderstood, and the brief sexual encounter remains mechanical for fear that any intimacy shown may imply the desire for relationship.
+Many societies in the modern West are ‘touch-starved’.
+We actively discourage the kind of affection that is expressed naturally in other cultures.
 It’s socially unacceptable to touch.
-There is an unwritten rule that says the less you know someone the further away you must be.
+There is an unwritten rule that says the less you know someone the further apart you must be.
 Think about being on a train.
 When another passenger gets on, the last place they will choose to sit is next to an occupied seat.
-Only when there is no other option, will they actually sit next to someone else.
+Only when there is no other option will they actually sit next to someone else.

-All too often, when we hear about touch, it is in the context of pornography even abuse and violence.
-We go out of way to ignore or deny the need for caring touch, and because our bodies remain imprinted with that basic need, we live with the consequences: reduced well being, fear, depression, insecurity, abusiveness, mental illnesses.
+All too often, when we hear about touch, it is in the context of pornography – even abuse and violence.
+We go out of our way to ignore or deny the need for caring touch and because our bodies remain imprinted with that basic need, we live with the consequences: reduced well-being, fear, depression, insecurity, abusiveness, mental illness.
 The high levels of publicity given to sexual abuse over recent years have been a great deterrent for healthy touching.
-We’re afraid of touching because our actions might be misinterpreted – hence children are deprived of appropriate touch at very early age.
-Our response has been analogous to that of the person who having eaten some bad food, decides that the best course of action in the future is not to eat at all, rather than ensuring that what is eaten is healthy So too it is with touch.
-There’s the rotten variety, which will make us ill, but there’s also the nourishing, wholesome kind, which is the staff of life itself.
+We’re afraid of touching because our actions might be misinterpreted – hence children are deprived of appropriate touch at a very early age.
+Our response has been analogous to that of the person who, having eaten some bad food, decides that the best course of action in future is not to eat at all, rather than ensuring that what is eaten is healthy.
+So too it is with touch.
+There’s the rotten variety which makes us ill, but there’s also the nourishing, wholesome kind, which is the staff of life itself.
 Please, let’s not allow the existence of harmful touch to lead us to deprivation.

 How important is touch?